SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflow_Features.md

 achieved through the **`Standard` node**, which assembles context, sends a request to a configured LLM endpoint, and processes the response.

-A key aspect of this feature is the powerful templating engine that allows for the creation of dynamic, context-aware prompts.
+A key aspect of this feature is the templating engine that allows for the creation of dynamic, context-aware prompts.
 While simple variable substitution (`{my_variable}`) is supported by default, you can enable a full **Jinja2 templating engine** on a per-node basis by adding `"jinja2": true`.
 This unlocks advanced logic like loops and conditionals directly within your prompt strings, which is especially useful for formatting the `{messages}` variable (